-- Funding amount: \$1,000,000,000 - Funding mechanism: Grants. - Eligible recipients: States and local government with authority to adopt building codes - Eligible uses: Grants to assist states and units of local government that have authority to adopt and implement building codes to (1) adopt codes for residential buildings that meet or exceed the 2021 International Energy Conservation Code; and/or (2) adopt a building energy code for commercial buildings that meet or exceed the ANSI/ASHRAE/IES Standard 90.1-2019. - Period of availability: Until September 30, 2029. - For more information: - Program homepage HERE. - DOE Request for Information for Technical Assistance for Latest and Zero Building Energy Code Adoption Program is open through April 26, 2023, more information HERE.
+• Funding amount: \$1,000,000,000

+- Funding mechanism: Grants. - Eligible recipients: States and local government with authority to adopt building codes - Eligible uses: Grants to assist states and units of local government that have authority to adopt and implement building codes to (1) adopt codes for residential buildings that meet or exceed the 2021 International Energy Conservation Code; and/or (2) adopt a building energy code for commercial buildings that meet or exceed the ANSI/ASHRAE/IES Standard 90.1-2019. - Period of availability: Until September 30, 2029. - For more information: - Program homepage HERE. - On September 19, 2023, the DOE opened applications for this program, which will provide \$400 million in grant funding. - o Read the press release HERE - o Letters of Intent are due on November 21, 2023.
+Read funding guidance HERE - Technical assistance competitive grants for states and localities to adopt and implement the latest model energy codes, zero energy codes, building performance standards and innovative codes. - Funding announcement for \$530 million for Building Energy Efficiency and Resilience to Cut Consumer Costs HERE - DOE Webpage on IRA Funded Technical Assistance for Building Energy Codes HERE - Concept Papers (not to exceed two pages) are required to submit a full application and were due on February 9, 2024.
+Full applications due April 30, 2024.